 Installation – We will oversee all aspects of the installation, including digging foundations, forming the base and building walls, installing the windows and roof, plastering, electrics, heating and floor screed.
 Every stage is scheduled so you know what to expect and when.
 Our staff aim to keep timescales and disruption to an absolute minimum, so that you can enjoy your new orangery as soon as possible.

 Finishing – Your new orangery will be left clean and tidy, with plastered walls and screeded floors, ready for the finish of your choice.
-We will also install electric sockets and ceiling fan (if ordered), heating and lighting.
+We will also install electric sockets and a ceiling fan (if ordered), heating and lighting.
 If you would like flooring and decorations to be carried out, we can arrange this for you with trusted independent contractors.

 Why choose Carlton for your orangery?